Azure/azure-rest-api-specs/documentation/api-scenario/README.md

 # API Scenario Documentation

 API Scenario is a YAML file defining RESTful API usage scenarios of your service with a sequence of API calls.
 API scenario can be used for service API functional test, API quality validation and SDK/CLIs test generation.

+API scenario is implemented in the [Azure/aov](https://github.com/Azure/oav) repository.

 ## Features